 In addition, this description does not discuss all of the various laws, rules and regulations that may apply.
-It may not apply to your particular tax, social security contributions or financial situation, and Microchip is not in a position to assure you of any particular tax result.
+It may not apply to your particular tax or financial situation, and the Company is not in a position to assure you of any particular tax result and this description does not constitute tax advice.
 Accordingly, you are strongly advised to seek appropriate professional advice as to how the tax or other laws in your country apply to your specific situation.
+You are also advised to seek advice with respect to U.S. inheritance and/or estate taxes as you may be subject to those with respect to shares acquired under the IESPP.